8:25 Registration and Continental Breakfast

 Click here for more information about Ryan.

 James Bernier is Special Deputy Attorney General at the North Carolina Department of Justice in Raleigh.
-He represents the North Carolina Department of Administration in construction matters.
-His practice and background encompass construction and complex civil litigation, elections law, environmental law, personnel cases and insurance defense.
+His practice focuses on contract, property, construction and insurance disputes and litigation.

 James earned his B.A.,

 summa cum laude, in Social Sciences from the University of the Virgin Islands and his J.D. from American University Washington College of Law.